sizzlei/DDLTracer/README.md

 > Changes to the index and additions and changes to the schema are not supported (to be added in the future).

+This is data that is not collected through the Binary Log, but is collected using the information in the Information Schema.

 In DDL Tracer, the main routine is executed for each server, and the subroutine is executed for each schema of the target server.
 ```
 DDL Tracer